One hour, one placed tone

 House concert, San Diego

-I will listen to Furtwangler's Berlin recording of Bruckner 7 on headphones
+I will listen to the BBC Scottish Symphony Orchestra's 60-minute recording of Bruckner 7 on headphones

 and play a tone in temporal unison with the single cymbal note